muziejus/novel-maps-of-ny-2017/sections/assessment.md

 * Being in class on time,
 * Arriving having done the reading for that day,
-* Having considered the reading and found points of entry into class discussion via questions and specific passages,
+* Having considered the reading and found points of entry into class discussion via questions about specific passages,
 * Participating in class discussion in ways that build upon contributions from others,
 * And refraining from the use of electronic devices.